open-risk/transitionMatrix/docs/source/usage.rst

 Usage
 ==============================

-The transitionMatrix packages offers a lot of functionality.
+The transitionMatrix package offers a lot of functionality.
 Here we break down *some* of the main tools and workflows for those getting started (we'll keep expanding the documentation)

 .. toctree::
    :maxdepth: 4